 When people talk about how to create better habits , I think they’re really meaning: how can I stop doing the stuff that doesn’t really make my life better, and start doing the things that DO make my life better?
 And how can I make that regular and consistent?

-When you let the things that you want, the things that your most courageous self would be excited about, be your guideposts for change, the process of creating better habits is more fun.
+To create better habits , you’ve got to know what it is that you deeply desire because that motivation informs how much you’ll pay attention to each part of the habit-formation process.
+When you really want the change because you’re clear on what you desire, you’ll bring more presence to the process of change.
 Habit-formation that’s based in fear, or in trying to change something about your life because you’re afraid that if you don’t change it disaster will ensue is a lot less fun (and less effective).

 Whether you want to change something tangible or something personal to your way of being, thinking about how to create better habits starts with thinking about what you desire and then looking at the habits that surround that desire.

 (And when you’re ready to learn about how to make new habits stick, I’ve got you covered there, too).